 - When an alternative approach might be used to tell a searcher that there are additional results that can be shown if they click upon a link.

-It’s possible that the system used for supplemental results have evolved since 2003 when these documents were filed.
+The system used for supplemental results may have evolved since 2003 when these documents were filed.
 The Google Webmaster Central blog post tells us that the system that crawls and indexes supplemental results had been overhauled in 2006.
 Note also that nowhere in these patents is the phrase “supplemental results” actually used, yet they do seem to explain how supplemental results work.